Select another wine

 About

 Grapes were hand harvested early in the morning, then taken to the cold room and cooled down for one night.
 This was done before being whole bunch pressed in an old basket press, followed by settling for twelve hours without any addition of enzymes except for a little sulfur.
-Half of the clear juice was then racked off and sent to stainless steel, with the remaining half going to 4th-fill 500L barrels for spontaneous fermentation.
+Half of the clear juice was then racked off and sent to stainless steel, with the remaining half going to neutral 500L barrels for spontaneous fermentation.
 From there, the stainless steel portion was moved to the same barrels as the other half, and the wine rested here for 9 months.
 Lees stirring occurred about once a week.
-The wine was bottled with only a small dosage of sulfur; no fining or filtering.
+The wine was bottled with only a small dosage of sulfur; no fining and just a coarse sheet filtration.

 Stats